vinberg88/redhat/README.md

 Download REDHAT 10.2 for wsl HERE ✅

-Download Red Hat Enterprise Linux 10.2 here: https://developers.redhat.com/products/rhel/download Sign in to REDHAT PAGE and find: Red Hat Enterprise Linux 10.2 - Architecture: x86_64 - Image type: WSL2 image You will see this and download - last in image is WSL REDHAT for Windows11:
+Download Red Hat Enterprise Linux 10.2 here: https://developers.redhat.com/products/rhel/download

+Sign in to REDHAT PAGE and find: Red Hat Enterprise Linux 10.2 - Architecture: x86_64 - Image type: WSL2 image

+You will see this and download - last in image is WSL REDHAT for Windows11:

 Look here: https://github.com/vinberg88/redhat/blob/main/redhat-wsl-image.png

+Full install for REDHAT AS USER AND KDE 6:

 ### Enterprise Linux on Windows — with MATE, GNOME and KDE Plasma 6